caitlinraymond12/caitlinraymond12.github.io/_portfolio/portfolio.md

 ```

-### Division
+### Division, Modulo, and Multiplication.

-There are two versions of division.
+There are two versions of all three of these functions.

-One is division between a bigint and another bigint:
+The first version is between a bigint and another bigint:

+#### Division
 ```cpp
 void bigint::bigdivision(const bigint & a1, const bigint & b1, bigint & r)
 { r.clear();